 These issues won’t be addressed without direct engagement with politicians, so whether you intend to write to your MP, contribute to the IOP submission to the Science and Technology Select Committee’s inquiry or interact in another way please do so, to minimise short-term damage to UK science, with potentially long-term consequences.

 Becoming head of department hasn’t all been doom and gloom.
 One high point involved giving a congratulatory speech to new University of Sheffield graduates two weeks ago, especially having served as departmental director of learning and teaching over the past four years.
 Still, as I emphasised to students celebrating the end of their studies, challenges lie ahead for them in their future careers – and for universities across the UK.

 - You can read more about the emails sent to Paul over at Nature News.

-He has co-authored a monograph devoted to hot luminous stars and starburst galaxies, co-authored more than 130 journal papers, including the identification of the most massive stars currently known in the nearby universe.
+He has co-authored a monograph devoted to hot luminous stars and starburst galaxies, and co-authored more than 130 journal papers, including the identification of the most massive stars currently known in the nearby universe.

 He completed a PhD in astrophysics from University College London in 1993, held a Royal Society University Research Fellowship over 1998–2006, and has received telescope awards with Hubble, Spitzer, Herschel, ESO and Gemini as principal investigator.

-He is active in outreach activities, including as a contributor to a YouTube channel Deep Sky Videos.
+He is active in outreach activities, including as a contributor to the YouTube channel Deep Sky Videos.
 He is currently director of learning and teaching and interim head of department for the University of Sheffield's Department of Physics and Astronomy.